Developing impactful innovations for communities

 Doctoral Candidate

-Soils and Biogeochemistry, UC-Davis
+Soils and Biogeochemistry, UC Davis

 I explore how water conservation management practices impact biogeochemical processes and can enable soil microorganisms to improve soil health.
 I am eager to create accessible pathways for science communication to advance regenerative agriculture.